carvalhocaio/django-setup-project/README.md

-# django-setup-project
+# Django Setup Application

-The inital application setup for Django
+The initial application setup for Django

+---